Brest, Belarus

 The head post office

-was originally constructed in the mid 19th century before the advent of railways.
+It was originally constructed in the mid 19th century before the advent of railways.
 Here Moscow Highway, a principal road of the Russian Empire started, that was laid in 1848.
-Originally, it comprised a stage house, a tavern, later a post station where horses were posted in readiness for use on a journey for post service and passengers who traveled in stage·coach, or "post", i.e. by post-chaise or relay.
-There was a network of yamas, or relay stations.
+Originally, it comprised a stage house, a tavern, later a post station where horses were posted in readiness for use on a journey for post service and passengers who used to travel in stagecoaches, or by post-chaise or relay.
+There was a network of "yams", or relay stations.
 They were located every 20 to 30 miles.
+The word yam came from the Mongolian word denoting a route messenger system.
 The word "relay" comes from an old French word meaning to replace tired animals.
 Here travelers could overnight in the stage house and take meals in an inn till the late 19th century.

 shopping center